SMU vs. UCF NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- SMU and its opponents have combined to score more than 60 points in four of eight games this season.
+- SMU has combined with its opponents to score more than 60.5 points in four of eight games this season.

-- UCF's games have gone over 60 points in five of nine chances this season.

-- The combined points per game average of the two teams, 72.5, is 12.5 points more than Saturday's over/under.
+- The combined points per game average of the two teams, 72.5, is 12.0 points greater than Saturday's over/under.

-- The 49.8 combined points per game that these two squads have allowed this season are 10.2 fewer than the 60 over/under in this contest.
+- These two squads combine to surrender 49.8 points per game, 10.7 fewer than this contest's over/under.

 SMU Stats and Trends

-- In SMU's nine games this year, it has four wins against the spread.
+- SMU has four wins against the spread in nine games this year.

-- This season, the Mustangs have an against the spread record of 3-2 in their five games as a favorite of 7 points or more.
+- The Mustangs are 3-2 ATS when favored by 7 points or more this season.

 - SMU's games this year have hit the over on four of eight set point totals (50%).